Airlines suspend, scale back direct flights to China amid virus fears

-LONDON/MONTREAL (Reuters) - Global airlines on Wednesday continued to suspend or scale back direct flights to China’s major cities amid an increase in travel warnings and decline in demand from passengers over the coronavirus.

-Fears over the spread of the flu-like virus, which originated in the central Chinese city of Wuhan, are increasing as the death toll rose to 133.
+LONDON/MONTREAL (Reuters) - Global airlines on Wednesday suspended or scaled back more direct flights to China’s major cities amid an increase in travel warnings and decline in demand from passengers due to a growing outbreak of coronavirus.
+Fears over the spread of the flu-like virus, which originated in the central Chinese city of Wuhan, are increasing as the death toll topped 160.

 The virus appears to represent the biggest epidemic threat to the airline industry since the SARS outbreak, which at its peak in April 2003 led to a 45% plunge in passenger demand in Asia, analysts said.

-British Airways (ICAG.L) said it suspended all direct flights to and from mainland China.
+British Airways said it suspended all direct flights to and from mainland China.

-BA.com, the airline’s website, shows no direct flights to mainland China are available to book in January or February, but the airline said in an email that the cancellations were in effect until Jan.
+BA.com, the airline’s website, shows no direct flights to mainland China available to book in January or February.
+But the airline said in an email the cancellations were in effect until Jan.
 31 while it assesses the situation.

-Air Canada (AC.TO), which planned earlier this week to cancel just a select number of its 33 weekly flights to China, said on Wednesday that it would suspend all direct flights to Beijing and Shanghai.
+Air Canada, which planned earlier this week to cancel just a select number of its 33 weekly flights to China, said on Wednesday it would suspend all direct flights to Beijing and Shanghai.

 The suspension, from Jan.
 30 to Feb.
-29, came after the government of Canada updated its travel advisory urging its citizens to avoid nonessential travel to China.
+29, came after the government of Canada updated its travel advisory urging its citizens to avoid non-essential travel to China.

-American Airlines Group Inc (AAL.O) said on Wednesday it would suspend flights from Los Angeles to Beijing and Shanghai but continue flying from Dallas, and Delta Air Lines (DAL.N) said it was halving its U.S.-China schedule to about 21 weekly flights.
+American Airlines Group Inc said on Wednesday it would suspend flights from Los Angeles to Beijing and Shanghai but continue flying from Dallas, and Delta Air Lines said it was halving its U.S.-China schedule to about 21 weekly flights.

-U.S. officials said the White House had decided against suspending all flights to China for now, but that decision could be changed if warranted.
+U.S. officials said the White House had decided against suspending all flights to China for now, but it could revisit the decision if events warrant.

-Among European carriers, Germany’s Lufthansa (LHAG.DE) is suspending its own, Swiss and Austrian Airlines flights to and from China until Feb.
-9, while Air France (AIRF.PA) said it would reduce its flight schedule to Beijing and Shanghai this week.
+Among European carriers, Germany’s Lufthansa suspended its own, Swiss and Austrian Airlines flights to and from China until Feb.
+9, while Air France said it would reduce its flight schedule to Beijing and Shanghai this week.

 Iberia, part of the IAG group along with BA, said it was temporarily suspending all flights to Shanghai.